With unemployment rising, experts debate when economic upturn will come

 While Congress debates what to do next, experts like Georegtown University public policy professor Harry Holzer said the short-term outlook isn’t good.

-“I would expect us to get up to 20 percent or higher unemployment, on top of the people dropping out of the labor force, on top of the people being forced to work part time,” he said.
+“I would expect us to get up to 20% or higher unemployment — on top of the people dropping out of the labor force, on top of the people being forced to work part-time,” he said.

 Larry Kudlow, director of the National Economic Council, also expects rough weeks ahead.